 <Japan Brand Survey 2017 Overview>

-● Purpose: To understand overseas consumers' perceptions and actual behavior regarding the overall "Japan Brand," including Japanese food, tourism, and Japanese products, and to support corporate marketing activities.
+● Purpose: To understand overseas consumers' perceptions and actual behavior regarding the overall "Japan Brand," including Japanese food, tourism, and Japanese products, thereby supporting corporate marketing activities.

 ●Target Areas: 20 countries and regions